Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Interlaced Characterization and Calibration (ICC) Framework

-In reality, the load path space from which the optimal load path is being selected is infinite when considering strain rate, step size, direction, etc. In order to enable the selection of an optimal load path in real-time, the decision space must be moved from infinite to finite dimensions.
+In reality, the load path space from which the myopically preferred load path is being selected is infinite when considering strain rate, step size, direction, etc. In order to enable the selection of the load path in real-time, the decision space must be moved from infinite to finite dimensions.
 This is done by reducing the infinite-dimensional load path space of material deformation to a discrete space through the introduction of a load path tree.

 The same graph structure that was introduced in \cite{ricciardi2024bayesian} is adopted here.
 The graph structure is depicted in Fig.~\ref{fig: loadpath_tree}, which is a binary tree that stands in for the biaxial loading of the cruciform specimen.
 The BOED workflow begins at the root node with the cruciform in its undeformed state.
-Each parent node has two children nodes that correspond to applying a fixed displacement increment along either Axis A (the horizontal axis) or Axis B (the vertical axis) of the cruciform while holding the alternate axis fixed.
+Each parent node has two children nodes that correspond to applying a fixed displacement increment along either the horizontal axis or the vertical axis of the cruciform while holding the alternate axis fixed.
 The ICC framework is not restricted to this tree structure, but it was chosen for this demonstration as a simple starting point.
-Other more complex, and perhaps more appropriate, options are possible and are discussed Sec.\ref{sec: discussion}.
+Other more complex, perhaps more appropriate, options are possible and are discussed in Sec.~\ref{sec: discussion}.
+In this work, the two load step options are generically referred to as A and B, which correspond to applying an increment of displacement along the X (horizontal) or Y (vertical) axis, respectively.

-In summary, the ICC framework utilizes a combination of complex specimen geometry, load path optimization, and full-field DIC calibration data, leading to fewer experiments and increased information content for model calibration compared to traditional approaches.
-As a result, well-calibrated constitutive models with quantified parameter uncertainty (a natural output of BOED) supports decision-making at earlier stages in the design cycle.
+In summary, the ICC framework utilizes a combination of complex specimen geometry, discovery of the preferred load path via BOED and full-field DIC calibration data, leading to fewer experiments and increased information content for model calibration compared to traditional approaches.
+As a result, well-calibrated constitutive models with quantified parameter uncertainty, a natural output of BOED, supports decision-making at earlier stages in the design cycle.